taaden/Streamers/README.md

    They publish the source data and the code for the transformations they applied.

 #### Questions we wish to answer
-   * What is the trends of  average land temperature in United States
+   * What is the trends of  average land temperature in the major country of the world
-   * Is there any evidence of increase land temperature(global warming) from United States Dataset
+   * To confirm evidence of increase land temperature(global warming) from  Dataset
+   * To determine most appropriate machine learning model for the datasets
    * What is accuracy and precision of the model